 They should be amazing and should catch the attention of the app page visitor.
 If you can get them to read through, chances are, they will decide to download your app.

-Try to resonate with their feelings, tell them why your app is so awesome and aim at leaving an impression at their mind.
+Try to resonate with their feelings, tell them why your app is so awesome, and aim at leaving an impression on their mind.
 Even if they don’t download it right away, you will stick to their head and as we all know, once the idea is planted in a mind, it only grows.

 Know it.
 Embrace it.
 Make it known.

-Rather than focusing on all of the various small features that might seem cool to you.
-Focus on your most interesting, revolutionary feature and move on from there.
+Rather than focusing on all of the various small features that might seem cool to you, focus on your most interesting, unique feature and move on from there.